freeCodeCamp/guide/pages/docs/certificates-guide/create-a-set-of-checkboxes/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Create a Set of Checkboxes"
+title: "Create a Set of Checkboxes"
+parent: "certificates-guide"
 ---

 Checkboxes are a type of input.